d-smith/ml-speciality-notes/acloud.guru/02-data-collection.md

 Before you begin...

-* What type of generalization are we seeking
+* What type of generalization are we seeking?
+What problem are we trying to solve?
 * Do we really need to use ML?
-* How will my ML generalization be used
+* How will my ML generalization be used?
-* What do we have to work with?
+* What data do we have to work with?
 * How can i tell if the generalization is working?

 | Good data | Bad data | Why it matters |